 - Model the training environment in MATLAB and Simulink to reduce risk of damaging your hardware

 - Use neural networks to create deep reinforcement learning policies interactively or programmatically

-- Deploy deep reinforcement learning policies to embedded devices
+- Deploy deep reinforcement learning policies to embedded devices or the cloud

 Examples and Reference Applications